grafana/grafana/docs/sources/alerting/manage-notifications/create-message-template.md

 # Create and edit message templates

-You can use message templates to customize notification messages for the contact point types.
+You can use message templates to customize notification messages for the contact point integrations.

 ## Create a message template: